ShellShoccar-jpn/MQTTwrapper/README.md

             spell.
             This property is a readonly one.
 * <Function> constructor()
-    Usage : obj = new MQTTwrapper(url);
+    Usage : obj = new MQTTwrapper(url, [id]);
             - obj ...
 Variable to stock an object instance.
             - url ...
 URL to connect the MQTT broker.
                       (It must support "MQTT over WebSocket")
+            - id ....
+MQTT Client ID.
+You can omit this, and we recommend doing so.
+In that case, this wrapper generates an ID randomly. to do so.
+In that case, this wrapper generates the ID.
     Desc. : You have to call this at first.
 However, the constructor does not connect to the broker yet.
 The "connect()" method is to connect to it.
 * <Function> connect()
-    Usage : obj.connect(
+    Usage : obj.connect([opt])
-             [onConnected[, onDisconnected[, onKilled[, onFailed]]]]
-            );
-            - obj .............
-Variable stocking the object instance.
+            - opt ..
+Option parameter object.
+You can contain the following properties.
+                     (1) Callback functions
-            - onConnected .....
-Callback function that is called when connected successfully.
+                       [cbConnected]   : Callback function that is called when connected successfully.
+                       [cbDisconnected]: Callback function that is called
+                                         when dicconnected normally.
+When
+                                         you do not omit the "onKilled,"
+                                         this value will be copied to it.
-            - onDisconnected ..
-Callback function that is called when dicconnected normally.
-When you do not omit the "onKilled," this value will be copied to it.
+                       [cbKilled]      : Callback function that is called when dicconnected unintentionally.
-            - onKilled ........
-Callback function that is called when dicconnected unintentionally.
-In case you need to reconnect, you can use this callback as a trigger.
+                                         In case you need to reconnect,
+                                         you can use this callback as a trigger.
-                                If you do not give me a valid value, the value of the "onDisconnected" will
+                                         If you do not give me a valid
+                                         value, the value of the
-                                be copied.
+                                         "onDisconnected" will be copied.
-            - onFailed ........
-Callback function that is called when failed to connect to the broker.
+                       [cbFailed]      : Callback function that is called when failed to connect to the
-                                This function accept one argument.
+                                         broker.
+This function accept one
-                                  1. (string type) To get the error message
+                                         argument.
+                                           1. (string type) To get the error message (2) "Will message" parameters (optional) [will].topic    : Topic name (string type) for the will message.
+(Mandatory when you set the "will" property) [will].message  : Message body (string type) for the will message.
+(Mandatory when you set the "will" property) [will].[qos]    : MQTT QoS for the will message.
+                                         (You can omit this)
+                       [will].[retain] : MQTT Retain flag for the will message.
+(You can omit this)
     Return: Nothing.
     Desc. : This method will try to establish the connection when you call.
 And these callback functions will start being called